hiddenNarrator1/Wanderlust/000 For the Players/00 Character Setup.md

 Skills can be increased, a number equal to 1 + Tier on specific levels.
 Increase Attr from Capstone and new tiers.

+### Level Bonus
+Half your level rounded down is added to...
+- Attacks
+- Skills
+- Armor
+- Saves
+- Grit and Guard